shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 ...
 ```

-This sets the `isRelease` flag in the configuration file, which makes certain extensions behave differently.
+This sets the `isRelease` flag in the each extension's configuration file, which makes extensions behave differently.
 Submitting an app without this to the store leaves the app open to changes made on the Builder, which could potentially crash the app.
-This step is a must when building your release app.
+This step is a must when building your app for release.

 ## Best Practises